 Antibiotics are medicines that can kill bacteria.
-Doctors often use antibiotics to treat urinary tract infections (UTIs).
-The main symptoms of UTIs are:
+Health care providers often use antibiotics to treat urinary tract infections (UTIs).

 However, many older people get UTI treatment even though they do not have these symptoms.
 This can do more harm than good.
 Here’s why:

 Antibiotics usually don’t help when there are no UTI symptoms.

 Older people often have some bacteria in their urine.
 This does not mean they have a UTI.
 But health care providers may find the bacteria in a routine test and give antibiotics anyway.

 Most older people should not be tested or treated for a UTI unless they have UTI symptoms.
 And if you do have a UTI and get treated, you usually don’t need another test to find out if you are cured.
 You should also not be tested ‘just in case’ there is a UTI.